shashimalcse/oauth-ai-agents/draft-oauth-ai-agents.md

 1. Validate the request parameters according to the OAuth 2.0 Authorization Code Grant (Section 4.1.1 of {{RFC6749}}).

 2. Validate the `requested_agent`.
-The Authorization Server MUST verify that the provided requested_agent corresponds to a recognized agent identity and that this agent is permitted to be associated with the requesting client_id for this type of flow.
-The nature of this verification is outside the scope of this document but might involve checking an internal registry of agents or a relationship defined between clients and agents.
+The Authorization Server MUST verify that the provided requested_agent corresponds to a recognized agent identity.
+The nature of this verification is outside the scope of this document but might involve checking an internal registry of agents.

-3. Display a consent screen to the User.
-This screen MUST clearly indicate:
+3. Authroization server MAY Display a consent screen to the User.
+This screen SHOULD clearly indicate:
    * The name or identity of the client application initiating the request.
    * The identity of the agent (requested_agent) for which delegation is being requested.
    * The specific scopes of access being requested.

-4. Record the user's consent decision, explicitly linking the consent to the User, the Client, and the requested_agent.

-If the request is valid and the user grants consent, the Authorization Server proceeds to issue an Agent-Authorization Code.
-If the request is invalid or the user denies consent, the Authorization Server returns an Error Response.
+If the request is valid and the user grants consent, the Authorization Server proceeds to issue an Authorization Code.
+If the request is invalid, the Authorization Server returns an Error Response.

-### Agent-Authorization Code Response
+### Authorization Code Response

-If the user grants consent, the Authorization Server issues an Agent-Authorization Code and redirects the user-agent back to the client's redirect_uri (if provided in the request) or a pre-registered redirect URI.
+If the user grants consent, the Authorization Server issues an Authorization Code and redirects the user-agent back to the client's redirect_uri (if provided in the request) or a pre-registered redirect URI.

 ~~~
 HTTP/1.1 302 Found
-Location: <redirect_uri>?code=<agent_authorization_code>&state=<state>
+Location: <redirect_uri>?code=<authorization_code>&state=<state>
 ~~~

 #### Parameters